kontza/C4-PlantUML/README.md

 * [Background](#background)
 * [License](#license)

+## Preparations
+Set up an environment variable, `C4PLANTUML`, that contains an absolute path to the directory containing `C4_*.puml` files.

 ## Getting Started

 At the top of your C4 PlantUML `.puml` file, you need to include the `C4_Context.puml`, `C4_Container.puml` or `C4_Component.puml` file found in the `root` of this repo.